What is Yearly Average Occupancy Rate?

 What is Seasonality of Occupancy Rate?

 This represents how the occupancy rate is changing throughout the whole year.
-Each dot represents an average monthly occupancy rate of a month.
-For example, the first dot represents the average occupancy rate of typical January.
+Each dot represents an average monthly occupancy rate of a month in 2019.
+For example, the first dot represents the average occupancy rate of 2019 January.

 What is Yearly Average Daily Rate?